-It is proposed that rules be introduced for the translation of the elements of contributed tax capital from a foreign currency to the currency of the Republic.
-More specifically, the proposed amendments will require that companies to apply the applicable spot rate on the date that the relevant amount is recognised for income tax purposes, for:
+It is proposed that rules be introduced for the translation of the amount of CTC in relation to a class of shares that are denominated in a foreign currency to the currency of the Republic.
+More specifically, the proposed amendments will require that companies apply the applicable spot rate on the date that the relevant amount is recognised for income tax purposes.